MasteraSnackin/VoiceChain-Pay/README.md

 The application conceptualizes a voice-activated payment system with the following general flow, aligning with modern cross-chain architectures:

 1.  **User & Voice Command:** The user issues a voice command to the frontend application.
-2.  **Voice Processing (Off-Chain - Client-Side):**
+2.  **Voice Processing & Transcription (Off-Chain - Client-Side Browser):**
-    *   The browser's Speech Recognition API converts the user's speech to text.
+    *   The browser's Web Speech API captures the user's speech and converts it into a text transcript in real-time.
-3.  **Interpretation (Off-Chain - Server-Side AI via Genkit):**
+3.  **Intent Interpretation (Off-Chain - Server-Side AI via Genkit):**
-    *   The transcribed text is sent to a Genkit AI flow (`parseTransactionIntent`).
+    *   The transcribed text is sent from the client to a Next.js Server Action, which then calls a Genkit AI flow (`parseTransactionIntent`).
-    *   This flow uses an LLM (e.g., Gemini) to perform Natural Language Processing (NLP).
+    *   This server-side flow leverages an LLM (e.g., Google's Gemini model) to perform Natural Language Processing (NLP).
 It extracts structured data: intent, amount, recipient, token, destination chain, and recipient type (EOA/SmartContract).
     *   Crucially, it also suggests a `suggestedProtocol` (SameChain, CCIP, AvalancheTeleporter) based on the interpretation, understanding the nuances of the Avalanche ecosystem (C-Chain, Subnets) and external chains.
-This step prepares data that could be used by systems like Chainlink Functions.
+This step prepares structured data that could be consumed by systems like Chainlink Functions for on-chain execution.
 4.  **User Review & Wallet Connection:**
     *   The frontend displays the parsed intent to the user for review.
-    *   The user connects their wallet (simulated in this prototype).
+    *   The user connects their wallet (e.g., MetaMask) via the browser's Ethereum provider.
+Account details and balance are fetched from the Avalanche Fuji Testnet.
 5.  **Voice Authentication (Simulated):**
     *   The user authenticates via voice (simulated biometric hashing of the voice transcript).
     *   A hash is generated by the `generateVoiceAuthHash` Genkit flow.